Mass line: Xi Jinping

+A new official website was launched, focusing on the mass line.
+Xi emphasizes that the Party should "march the mass line through the Internet."
+This campaign encouraged Party and government officials to increase their online presence and connect more closely with the public through "regularly go[ing] online to look around and understand what the masses think and want."
+Between 2012 and 2016, official Weibo accounts for agencies and officials increased from 60,064 to 152,390.
+By 2020, there were 164,522 such accounts.

 As part of his emphasis on the mass line, Xi states that officials should "pay more grassroots visits to listen to opinions from the masses ... think like the masses ... spare no efforts in eliminating public grievances and safeguarding people's interests."

 Connection with propaganda

 According to Steiner, the mass line is closely related to the CCP's propaganda apparatus.
 Despite the vast output from the CCP's propaganda apparatus, in January 1951 the Central Committee published a directive condemning as a "principal weakness of the Party's propaganda" a failure to effectively give "systematic guidance and control of various levels of party organizations".

 The directive said that "One of the inborn duties of a Communist lies in the incessant effort to carry out propaganda among the people so as to educate them, to wage relentless war against all reactionary and mistaken conceptions and principles, and to promote as well as raise the political consciousness of the masses."

 The directive called for the establishment of networks of "propaganda officers"—one in every party cell—and "reporting officers" at higher levels.
 Propaganda activity was to be conducted among the masses under strict control and in "fixed activity programs".
 Among other duties, propaganda officers were to maintain "constant public contact" so they could "assist the Party in the choice of propaganda matter and methods appropriate for different periods of time".

 Earlier directives connected the need to boost consciousness of the mass line with criticisms and self-criticisms in the press.
 CCP members were supposed to "be trained to appreciate that criticism and self-criticism in newspapers and periodicals are necessary methods for strengthening the relations between the Party and the popular masses".